 But is that true?
-Of course, this may apply to some professions and not all types of design are currently in demand on the job market.
-But there are certainly numerous creative professions as designers that offer excellent prospects and are at least as popular as many other job profiles.
-So if you actually have a creative streak and would like to live it out professionally, you should take a closer look at the following design professions, because these are the most popular designers currently on the job market:
+Of course this may apply to some professions and not all types of design are in demand in the job market right now.
+But there are by all means numerous creative professions as designers that offer excellent prospects and are at least as popular as many other professions.
+So if you actually have a creative streak and would like to live it out professionally, you should take a closer look at the following design professions, because these are currently the most sought-after designers on the job market.

-Energy efficiency designer
+3. Energy efficiency designer

 But not all design professions with a future have to design digital products.
 Instead, there are other, innovative job profiles in the creative field that can also achieve good things.
 At least with the energy efficiency designer.
 As the name suggests, it is responsible for designing buildings, products and other goods so that they are not only attractive, but also climate-friendly and therefore energy-efficient.

 The profession of industrial designer is very broad and therefore offers a wide range of activities.
-In principle, the designer is of course active in industry - however, it can be anything imaginable Companies act.
+In principle, the designer is of course active in industry - however, it can be anything imaginable Company act.
 Does it produce laptops, LED lamps, cars or toasters, for example?
 In each of these processes, a designer is required to give the products an appealing look in combination with optimal functionality.

 The path to becoming an industrial designer is through a degree.
 Here, too, there are now special courses at various colleges and universities.
 However, as in almost every design profession, it is also possible to start as an engineer, designer, mechanical engineer or from other design areas such as glass design.